seanelvidge/seanelvidge.github.io/_posts/2026-09-05-How_long_until_a_double_hattrick.md

 | 30 seasons |                                     **51%** |
 | 40 seasons |                                         62% |

-On this model, therefore, there is roughly a **one-in-two chance that somebody scores six or more goals in a Premier League match within the next 30 seasons**.
+On this model, therefore, there is roughly a one-in-two chance that somebody scores six or more goals in a Premier League match within the next 30 seasons.

 There is, of course, considerable uncertainty in that number.
 We are trying to estimate the frequency of something that has never actually happened, using only five five-goal performances and 37 four-goal performances to tell us about the very far end of the distribution.

-A reasonable uncertainty range puts the average rate at somewhere between approximately **one every 27 seasons and one every 75 seasons**.
+A reasonable uncertainty range puts the average rate at somewhere between approximately one every 27 seasons and one every 75 seasons.

 But the qualitative conclusion does not really change.

 ## Not overdue — but not unimaginable

-This is a useful example of the distinction between an event being **unobserved** and an event being **surprisingly absent**.
+This is a useful example of the distinction between an event being unobserved and an event being surprisingly absent.

 Nobody has ever scored six in a Premier League match.
 That makes it historically exceptional, but it does not mean something statistically peculiar has happened.